~ Wild pieces inspired by wild places ~

 Inspired By Nature

-Over 5,000 miles of hiking along the Pacific Crest Trail and Continental Divide Trail comes with a lot of ceramic inspiration!
+Over 8,000 miles of hiking along the Pacific Crest Trail, Continental Divide Trail, and Appalachian Trail comes with a lot of ceramic inspiration!
 From the sunrises and sunsets, rivers, rock formations, endless stars, harsh weather, mountain ridgelines, and more.

 The idea of Dirtbag Ceramics comes from the basics: Dirt.
 While Cheer is out on the trail for months at a time, she is constantly reminded of the clay she lovingly works with in her home studio.
 Out in the wilds, dirt is all over her clothes, gear, legs, face...everywhere.
 In the studio, she chooses clay that gives the same look and feel that she experienced out in nature.
 After the clay is chosen and properly prepared by weighing and wedging, Cheer throws the clay on the wheel to shape into functional pieces, or she pinches them - which is a form of handbuilding.